$0 How to Request an Assessment: NZ Parent's Template Letter

 Can I apply for SAC directly with NZQA without the school's involvement?

-No. SAC applications must be submitted by the school.
+No. SAC submissions are made by the school for both internal and external assessment.
 The school verifies that the accommodations are consistent with what the student receives during regular instruction.
-If the school will not apply, your pathway is to escalate through the principal and Board of Trustees using the assessment evidence and the school's obligations under the Education and Training Act 2020.
+If the school will not submit, your pathway is to escalate through the principal and Board of Trustees using the assessment evidence and the school's obligations under the Education and Training Act 2020.

 What if the school says my child's assessment is too old?